Kintulammi hiking and nature reserve

 By car

-Arriving in the area takes place from the direction of Tampere by turning from the Aitolahti-Sorila intersection onto Pulesjärventie.
-From Pulesjärventie, turn to either Kintulammentie (P2 – on the map) or Keltolahdentie (P1 – on the map) to the parking places in the area.
-When arriving at the Keltolahdentie (P1) parking area, you should put Keltolahdentie 47 in the navigator.
-When heading to the Kintulammentie parking area, a good address for the navigator is Kintulammentie 378.
-Please note that the parking areas are limited and the driveways leading to the area are narrow.
-You have passing places.
-So be careful when entering the area.
+To reach the area from Tampere, turn onto Pulesjärventie from the Aitolahti-Sorilan intersection.
+From Pulesjärventie, turn either onto Kintulammentie (P2 – on the map) or Keltolahdentie (P1 – on the map) to reach the parking areas.
+When heading for the Keltolahdentie (P1) parking area, it is a good idea to put the address Keltolahdentie 47 into your navigation system.
+When heading to the Kintulammentie parking area, a good address for your navigation system is Kintulammentie 378.
+Please note that the parking areas are limited and the roads leading to the area are narrow.
+There are passing places on the roads.
+Therefore, please be careful when arriving at the area.

 By public transport

-On weekdays, there is a connection from the Sorila stop to the southern end of the Kintulammi trail according to the schedule at www.nysse.fi/aikataulut-ja-reitit/linjat.
+On weekdays, there is a connection from Sorila (bus line 92) to the southern end of the Kintulammi trail according to the schedule at www.nysse.fi/en/schedules-and-routes/lines.

 By bike

-There is a very good opportunity to arrive in the area by bike.
-The Järvien reitti cycling route passes through Teisko in the immediate vicinity of the area.
-The "Viitapohja loop" along Pulesjärventie is very popular among cycling enthusiasts anyway.
-It is possible to arrive from the center of Tampere along the light traffic route all the way to the Aitolahti-Sorila intersection.
-From the intersection, it is about 1.6 km along Pulesjärventie to the Kintulammentie (P2) turn to the area.
+The area is perfectly reachable by bicycle.
+The Lake Trails cycling routes pass through Teisko in the immediate vicinity of the area.
+The ‘Viitapohjan loop’ along Pulesjärventie is particularly popular among cyclists.
+It is possible to cycle from the centre of Tampere along cycling paths all the way to the Aitolahti-Sorila intersection.
+From this intersection, it is about 1,6 km along Pulesjärventie to the turn onto Kintulammentie (P2) leading to the area.

 Maps